Force delete for misconfigured scopes

 in your delete request, the system attempts to delete the scope again, ignoring conditions that blocked the initial attempt.

-Force delete a scope using the API
+Force deleting scopes using the API

 1. Send the request